Last Update: November 18, 2024

 Read Our Full Review Of The Sole F85 Treadmill Here

-The Carbon TLX is an affordable running treadmill.
-It has the minimum motor strength that we like to see on a running treadmill.
-The running surface is spacious.
-The incline and speed ranges are very good.
-If you need a treadmill you can turn to on a rainy day or prefer to train indoors only, the TLX could be the one for you.
-I don’t recommend it for runners logging 10+ miles every single day–you might want something a little more powerful–but it is quite nice for low to moderate mileage.
+The Carbon TLX is an affordable treadmill.
+It has the minimum motor strength we like to see on a running treadmill.
+If you need a treadmill you can turn to on a rainy day, the TLX could be the one for you.
+I don’t recommend it for runners logging 10+ miles daily–you might want something a little more powerful–but it is quite nice for low to moderate mileage.

 ProForm Carbon TLX Treadmill